 Breakfast is a Big Deal!
 There really is NO valid excuse not to eat a healthy breakfast.
-As the old saying goes ‘Eat Breakfast like a King, Lunch like a Prince and Dinner like a Pauper’ - breakfast is indeed the most important meal of the day.
-Having a healthy breakfast can reap in a number of health benefits, besides providing you that energy kick you need to jumpstart your day.
-Add wholegrains, eggs, milk, and cereals to your everyday morning chart and unleash the busy day.
+As the old saying goes ‘Eat Breakfast like a King, Lunch like a Prince, and Dinner like a Pauper’ - breakfast is indeed the most important meal of the day.
+Having a healthy breakfast can reap a number of health benefits, besides providing you that energy kick you need to jumpstart your day.
+Add whole grains, eggs, milk, and cereals to your everyday morning chart and unleash the busy day.

 Don’t eat large portions, but smaller portions more often

-Experts agree that instead of two or three large meals a day, five to six small meals is way more better for your health.
-Small portions help your body convert less of the food you eat into fat and maintain a constant blood-sugar level, making you less likely to experience dip of energy.
+Experts agree that instead of two or three large meals a day, five to six small meals are way better for your health.
+Small portions help your body convert less of the food you eat into fat and maintain a constant blood-sugar level, making you less likely to experience a dip in energy.
 So indulge in small portions of supper and munch into light snacking when the stomach starts growling.
-But remember, don’t gorge into unhealthy macaroni or sugary cookies, instead opt for healthy options like nuts and dried fruits which not only fill your munchies, but also give you loads of nutrients.
+But remember, don’t gorge on unhealthy macaroni or sugary cookies, instead opt for healthy options like nuts and dried fruits which not only fill your munchies but also give you loads of nutrients.